mbsync

 MaxMessages count

 Sets the maximum number of messages to keep in each near side mailbox.
 This is useful for mailboxes where you keep a complete archive on the server, but want to mirror only the last messages (for instance, for mailing lists).
 The messages that were the first to arrive in the mailbox (independently of the actual date of the message) will be deleted first.
 Messages that are flagged (marked as important) and (by default) unread messages will not be automatically deleted.
-If count is 0, the maximum number of messages is unlimited (Default: 0).
+If count is 0, the maximum number of messages is unlimited (Global default: 0).

 ExpireUnread yes|no